realtimeprojects/mkdocs-ezglossary/docs/definitions.md

 term:term
 :   A term is a definition of a word in your glossary.

-    The same term can be defined in multiple <term:sections>
+    The same term can be defined in multiple <term:section|sections>

 term:section
 :   ezglossary supports adding terms to different sections.
 This